Stationarity and elimination of imaginaries in stable and simple theories: Imaginaries

-By the characterization of independence, the element $g$ of $G_M$ is generic in $T$ over $N$ if and only if it is generic in $T_0$ over $N,P(M)$.
-In particular, for $g$ generic in $G_M$ over $N$ we have This implies that the substructure $\langle g,N \rangle_{\lingua}$ is $P$-independent yielding (3) by \cite[Lemma 2.6]{PV04Imaginaries}.
+\item This is immediate from the characterization of independence in \cite{BYPV03Pairs} (see Section \ref{SectionExamples}). \item[(2'):] By the characterization of independence, the element $g$ of $H_1$ is generic in $T=T_0P$ over $N$ if and only if it is generic in $T_0$ over $N,P(M)$.
+In particular, for $g$ generic in $H_1$ over $N$ holds which implies that the substructure $\langle g,N \rangle_{\lingua}$ is $P$-independent.
+This yields Condition (\hyperref[ConditionEliminationCriterionAcl]{2'}) by the characterization of the algebraic closure in \cite[Lemma 2.6]{PV04Imaginaries}. \item[(3'):] Let $H_2=G(M)\cap P(M)$ be the $\lingua(N)$-definable subgroup of $P$-points of $G$.
+Note that the index is infinite by saturation.
+Moreover, since $H_1(M)=G$, we immediately have $\dc_G(H_1(N))=\dc_G(H_1(M))=G$ by Remark \ref{RemarkDefinableHullSame}.